 Located within a short distance of Baltimore is the Conowingo Dam and Susquehanna Flats.
 Accessed from the city Havre De Grace, these areas are famous for their outstanding fishing.

-Below the dam, a number of species congregate, including catfish, striped bass, shad, and others.
+Below the dam, a number of species congregate, including blue catfish, channel catfish, striped bass (rockfish), shad, largemouth bass, and others.
 In springtime, the Susquehanna flats come live as trophy class stripers move in the shallows to spawn.

 The upper and middle Chesapeake Bay near Baltimore contains a wide range of fishing spots including shoals, lumps, natural reefs, channels, and manmade structures.

 The shipping channel near Baltimore attracts trophy-class striped bass (rockfish).
 In spring, anglers troll along the channel for striped bass as they move back down the bay after spawning.